 Consider the Bottom

 Experienced collectors often turn pieces over to examine their bases.
-“In most of the American pottery pieces, the bottom tells more than the glaze.
-The bottom shows the name, if there is one, the color of the clay, the way the piece is fired, and other characteristics that help with the identification.”
+For many American pottery items, the bottom can reveal significant details—the maker’s name, clay color, firing method, and other identifying characteristics.
 Consider incorporating stands or glass shelving that allows special maker’s marks to be visible.

 Rotate Seasonally